Crafty Dog Books Cymru

 There are some short stories and collections of Blogs available to download via the Digital section of the webshop.
+There are some also available on the Blog pages at the top of this webpage.
 They include “How Rubbish the Rabbit Hound Saved Christmas”, which is about how the hounds helped Santa to get the Christmas presents delivered after he had a slight accident, and “The Haunted Castle”, which is a Hallowe’en ghost story for children, about ghoulies and ghosties, a heroic rabbit hound, a noble deerhound, and an ancient marmalade cat with a flying helmet and a garden hand fork.

 Christmas Story – How Rubbish the Rabbithound Saved Christmas

 This short story is about Rubbish the Rabbit Hound (the little brindle greyhound) and his friends Jeffrey, the ancient marmalade cat, the Mighty Finn, the deerhound, his rabbit friends from the Warren and the humans he lives with, the Maid and the Butler.
 On a test flight of the new sleigh Santa crash-lands in the woods and he, along with the elves and some of the reindeer, is injured.
 He isn’t going to be up to making the Xmas deliveries so Rubbish and his pals offer to step in.
 Can they really do the job?
 Will anyone fill the Fat Red Man’s boots?
 Will Jeffrey really be able to find the right houses?
 Or find anywhere at all?
 Who could possibly stand in for Rudolph and guide the sleigh?